Top 10 David Bowie Album Covers

 David Bowie Album Cover Aladdin Sane

-The last two albums on our Top 10 David Bowie Albums covers list depict so brilliantly the characters Bowie would mold himself into on these great records.
-David Bowie’s character on the Aladdin Sane album cover was basically an extension of the Ziggy Stardust character from the previous album The Rise and Fall of Ziggy Stardust and the Spiders from Mars.
+The last two albums on our Top 10 David Bowie Albums covers list depict so brilliantly the characters Bowie would mold himself into on these outstanding records.
+David Bowie’s character on the Aladdin Sane album cover extended the Ziggy Stardust character from the previous album The Rise and Fall of Ziggy Stardust and the Spiders from Mars.
 David Bowie described the character on the cover of the Aladdin Sane album as “Ziggy Goes to America.”

 # 1 – Diamond Dogs